dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/athena-profile.md

 ## Connecting to Athena with dbt-athena

 This plugin does not accept any credentials directly.
 Instead, [credentials are determined automatically](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) based on aws cli/boto3 conventions and stored login info.
 You can configure the AWS profile name to use via aws_profile_name.
-Checkout DBT profile configuration below for details.
+Checkout dbt profile configuration below for details.

 <File name='~/.dbt/profiles.yml'>